danchanka/docusaurustest/docs/Access_from_an_external_system.md

 The library exports the following functions:

 -   create - creates a new form.
 Parameters:
     1.  setState - a state change request function.
 This function is supposed to take a single parameter – a state change function (which, in turn, has just one parameter, the previous state, and outputs the next state as the result) and as a result of execution add this function to the state change queue (or, for example, apply it right away depending on the implementation of the view logic).
-This state management logic is fully identical to the state management logic in React and, as a rule, if used inside a React component, the setState parameter is passed as updateState =&gt; this.setState(updateState).
+This state management logic is fully identical to the state management logic in React and, as a rule, if used inside a React component, the setState parameter is passed as updateState => this.setState(updateState).
     2.  baseUrl - the URL of the lsFusion web server - a string, for example 'https://demo.lsfusion.org/hockeystats'.
     3.  formData - an object describing the form.
 Must contain either a name field with the name of the form (for example {name: "MainForm"}) or a script field with the form code (for example, script:"OBJECTS i = Invoice PROPERTIES (i) date, stock")
 -   change - changes the form data.
 Parameters: